1992 Irish general election: Campaign

 The general election of 1992 was precipitated by the collapse of the Fianna Fáil–Progressive Democrats coalition government.
 Allegations of dishonesty at the Beef Tribunal forced Desmond O'Malley and his party to part ways with Albert Reynolds's Fianna Fáil.
 Both Albert Reynolds and John Bruton of Fine Gael were fighting their first general election as leader of their respective parties.
 For Reynolds it would be his only election as leader.
 The campaign went very poorly for Fianna Fáil with Reynolds's support dropping by 20%.

 On the left, the Labour Party had increased their support in the local elections the previous year and many were predicting major gains for the party in the Dáil.
 The Workers' Party had split at a special convention that year over a motion to re-constitute the party, similar to the move made the same year by the Italian Communist Party, and sever all links with the Official IRA.
 Six out of their seven TDs and a majority of their councillors left the party when the motion failed to be passed and formed Democratic Left in early 1992.

 Many political pundits had predicted that Fianna Fáil would not be re-elected and that a "Rainbow Coalition" involving Fine Gael, the Labour Party and possibly Democratic Left would be formed.
 John Bruton, the leader of Fine Gael, had problems of his own.
 Opinion polls showed that if a "Rainbow Coalition" came to power, Dick Spring of the Labour Party was seen as a better potential Taoiseach than Bruton.
 The possibility of a rotating Taoiseach was also hinted at in the media.

 The big winner of the campaign was Dick Spring and the Labour Party.
 They distanced themselves completely from Fine Gael and fought an independent line.
 During the campaign Spring made very little comment about what the party would do after the election, however, he did say that if the Labour Party was part of a coalition he would have to be granted a turn as Taoiseach.

-The election also saw Moosajee Bhamjee (Labour Party) become the first Muslim Teachta Dála (TD).
+The election also saw Moosajee Bhamjee (Labour Party) become the first Muslim TD.